saturday06/VRM-Addon-for-Blender/README.md

 - VRM import
  - This addon makes texture folder for import each times (max:10) name based on VRM title,author,model version.
 - Add VRM like shader as Node Group (Please use these node group and direct link it to TEX_IMAGE,RGBA,VALUE and Material output Nodes for export)
-- Add humanoid armature for VRM(Tpose, reqwired bone, and append custom properties to need export VRM (reference to VRM extensions textblock ,and bone tagging))
+- Add humanoid armature for VRM(Tpose, required bone, and append custom properties to need export VRM (reference to VRM extensions textblock ,and bone tagging))
 - VRM0.0 export (not complete function ,but easy to bridge UniVRM. )

 # VRM編集チュートリアル (VRM-in-out modify video tutorial(Japanese))